isc-projects/kea/doc/guide/hooks-cb-cmds.rst

            }
        }
    }

-It creates the subnet and associates the subnet with the "level3" shared network.
-The "level3" must be created with the ``remote-network4-set`` prior to creating the subnet.
+It creates the subnet and associates it with the "level3" shared network.
+The "level3" shared network must be created with the ``remote-network4-set`` command prior to creating the subnet.

-If the created subnet must be global (not associated with any shared network), the ``shared-network-name`` must be explicitly set to ``null``:
+If the created subnet must be global - that is, not associated with any shared network - the ``shared-network-name`` must be explicitly set to ``null``:

 ::